google/etils/docs/api-design.md

 Externalisation of the implementation allow greater customizability/modularity:

-*   User can augment you function for their custom needs directly in their codebase, without having to send a PR (e.g. add a `strategy=WeigthedSampling(weights=...)`).
+*   User can augment your functions for their custom needs directly in their codebase, without having to send a PR (e.g. add a `strategy=WeigthedSampling(weights=...)`).
 *   Abstractions can be reused in other parts of the code.